bmguillo/IAM_Tutorial/README.md

 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/provnewserv6.png)
 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/provnewserv7.png)

-4. (premium only) Tell the WA Premium team what that new RG name and ID are for each instance via support ticket
+4. (premium only) Tell the WA Premium team what that new RG name and ID region(if Dallas or Frankfurt) are for each instance via support ticket

 or